-Kingaroy, a rural town of 7600 people, is 115 km west of Nambour and 160 km north-west of central Brisbane.
+Kingaroy, a rural town, is 115 km west of Nambour and 160 km north-west of central Brisbane.
 It is thought that the name was derived from an Aboriginal word describing a small black ant or a red ant.

 The Kingaroy area was first occupied as the Burrandowan pastoral run (1843) by Henry Stuart Russell.
 The Burrandowan homestead was about 50 km west of Kingaroy.
 Closer to the township was the Taabinga pastoral run (1846).
 Both the Burrandowan and Taabinga homesteads (1849-50s) are listed on the Queensland heritage register.
 Following the resumption of part of both pastoral runs, an area of 21 sq km known as the Kingaroy Paddock selection was formed, and a corner post of the paddock stood where the township was established.
 Its establishment was coincidental, being the 56 mile peg where a stage of the railway extension from Kilkivan was planned to end in 1904.
 In anticipation, there was a small settlement with a hotel, store and school, but within three years of the creation of the rail terminus Kingaroy had four hotels, a butter factory and an agricultural, pastoral and industrial society (1905).
 The railway terminus at Kingaroy continued until 1911, when the line was extended to Nanango.

 During 1908-10 Methodist, Anglican, Presbyterian and Catholic churches were opened.
 The Lutheran church at Edenvale continued to serve the district, ministered to by Pastor G. Bjelke-Petersen, father of the future Premier of Queensland.
 The Kingaroy Lutheran church was opened in 1936.